Field-oriented Control (Vector Control) for Brushless DC Motors

 This can be done with different methods.
-This article will take a look at hall effect sensors to use as a comparison to vector control.
+This article will look at hall effect sensors to use as a comparison to vector control.
 The comparison will help to show the advantages and disadvantages of vector control on BLDC motors.

-Advantages of Field-oriented Control
+What Are the Advantages of Field-oriented Control?

-BLDC motors and step motors have advantages over other electrical motors in certain applications.
+BLDC and step motors have advantages over other electrical motors in certain applications.
 For instance, they run quieter, cooler, and are more precise in operation than a brushed motor.
 Unlike brushed DC motors, which have permanent magnets on the stator, BLDC motors use permanent magnets on the rotor.

 This difference allows for an elimination of the brushes traditionally used in electrical motors.
 Without brushes, BLDC motors need some external apparatus to switch the electromagnets in the rotor on and off.
 FOC or hall effect control are two methods that can be used to control the electromagnets in a BLDC motor.

 FOC offers an advantage over other types of motor control because it has a significant increase in efficiency as motor speeds reach their limit.
-It also has the added benefit of achieving higher top speeds than with hall effect.
+It also has the added benefit of achieving higher top speeds than with the hall effect.
 Since motors can run more efficiently with FOC, FOC motors run cooler than their hall-effect-driven counterparts, allowing them to be used in many different applications where heat generation is detrimental to the process.